CRO breakdown of RecruitTalent's B2B recruiting lead gen page. Expert analysis of service cards, testimonials, and conversion architecture by Apexure.

 The 'Latest Blog' section at the bottom of the page serves a dual purpose: it gives visitors who aren't ready to convert something useful to engage with, and it positions RecruitTalent as a thought leader rather than just a vendor.
 This matters enormously in recruiting where the buyer is evaluating whether the firm truly understands their market.

-The page uses a single CTA — “Get In Touch” — placed at two moments: above the fold for ready buyers, and after the service grid for visitors who needed to understand the scope before committing to outreach.
-There’s no form on the page itself; clicking the CTA takes visitors to a contact page where qualification happens.
-This reduces the perceived friction on the landing page while still capturing intent.
+The page uses a single CTA, “Get In Touch,” placed at two moments.
+Above the fold for ready buyers, and after the service grid for visitors who needed to understand the scope before committing to outreach.
+There’s no form on the page itself.
+Clicking the CTA takes visitors to a contact page where qualification happens.
+That reduces the perceived friction on the landing page while still capturing intent.

-The service card grid collapses from a 3+2 layout to a single-column stack on mobile, ensuring each card gets full-width attention.
-The prominent CTA button hits 48px touch target height minimum, and the testimonial carousel functions with swipe gestures rather than requiring precise tap targets.
+The service card grid collapses from a 3+2 layout to a single-column stack on mobile, which gives each card full-width attention.
+The CTA button hits 48px minimum touch target, and the testimonial carousel works with swipe gestures rather than requiring precise tap targets.

-Jekyll was chosen for this project because it builds to static HTML — no database queries, no server-side rendering delays at load time.
-For a B2B lead gen page where page speed directly affects Quality Score in Google Ads, this is a meaningful performance advantage.
+Jekyll was chosen for this project because it builds to static HTML.
+No database queries, no server-side rendering delays at load time.
+For a B2B lead gen page where page speed directly affects Quality Score in Google Ads.
+That's a meaningful performance advantage.

 Browse our full collection of landing page examples or contact us to discuss how we’d approach a page like this for your recruiting firm.